Learn to Swim

 You can learn more about the program here.

+Need to have achieved stage 7.
 Squad is a program designed to increase fitness, distance, stamina and provide stroke corrections.

 Students are encouraged to obtain personal bests and to further developed their swimming skills in a fun environment.